 More on catalogue searching

-The catalogue lists the print and electronic titles of journals held by the Library.
-To find articles on your specific topic you will need to search the recommended databases for Political Science.
+To find articles on your specific topic you will need to search the 'Key journal article databases' for Political Science.

 The Internet can be a rich source of information but not everything will be useful or appropriate for research use.
 Web resources should be carefully evaluated and used in conjunction with the scholarly resources provided by the Library.
 Use the Advanced search features of Google or Google Scholar to restrict your searches to results from reputable sources.